ThomasGuett/zeebe-ms-orchestration/README.md

 docker-compose up

 # convenient Setup page
-open [http://localhost:8090](http://localhost:8090) to find a ugly but convenient demo setup page
+open [http://localhost:8090](http://localhost:8090) to find an ugly but convenient demo setup page
-    - it allows for GDriva authorization
+    - it allows for GDrive authorization
     - Kafka Sink/Source creation
     - Start of new Process Instances